Hamiltonian simulation for low-energy states with optimal time dependence: Introduction

 Finally, we study whether our quantum algorithm can be further improved.
 We prove matching lower bounds for all three asymptotic regimes that show that our quantum algorithm is optimal with respect to $t$, $\Delta$, and $\lambda$, in terms of query complexity.
 Note that the complexity of our algorithm always produces logarithmic or sublogarithmic scaling in $1/\epsilon$, and previous results readily imply optimality in the error-dominated regime~\cite{berry2014exponential}.
 Our lower bounds are mostly stated in terms of the {\em query} complexity when given access to the Hamiltonian in standard oracle models.
 Nevertheless, in the time-dominated regime, which is arguably the most relevant regime to physics and chemistry problems, we go further and also prove a matching lower bound in terms of {\em gate} complexity.

 While an asymptotic benefit is achieved for gap-amplifiable Hamiltonians (equivalently, when given access to $T$), our algorithm might not offer any improvement with respect to QSP or other known methods in the worst case.
 That is, if $T$ is not accessible a priori and has to be constructed from some other form of access to $H$, mapping the low energies of $H$ to eigenvalues near $-1$ of $H'$ can result in a block-encoding $T$ that is inefficient in general.
 This observation gives rise to a question of whether our method can be further improved for simulating low-energy states of general Hamiltonians beyond those gap-amplifiable ones.
 Unfortunately, the answer is negative: we establish matching lower bounds in two common access oracle models --- namely, the LCU and sparse matrix model --- that show that QSP is already optimal in terms of query complexity, even if the initial state is of low energy.
 Hence, our results show that the low-energy condition is only useful when additional conditions hold, such as having access to $T$ or being able to construct it efficiently.
 This is the case for gap-amplifiable Hamiltonians, including frustration-free ones.
+We emphasize, however, that: i) our lower bounds are for worst-case instances and in the oracle model, and ii) \emph{any} Hamiltonian $H$ (e.g., a sum of Pauli strings) can be transformed into a gap-amplifiable Hamiltonian after simple manipulations (e.g., adding a constant offset), allowing the application of our simulation algorithm.
+Whether the asymptotic improvement is retained or not for any given $H$ depends on the properties of the resulting parameters after the transformation, especially $\Delta$ and $\lambda$.
+For example, our algorithm still gives an asymptotic speedup for Hamiltonians that are perturbatively far from frustration-free Hamiltonians, even if they are not originally expressed as gap-amplifiable ones.

 Last, we note that Ref.~\cite{gong2023theory} recently presented a lower bound for Hamiltonian simulation also within the context of low-energy states.
 Their proof relies on a state with partial support on an eigenstate of energy $\Theta(\norm{H})$; this high-energy portion of the state solves PARITY, which produces the lower bound.
 In our work, we show a strictly stronger lower bound in terms of query complexity to a block-encoding of the Hamiltonian; our result applies to a state fully contained in a low-energy subspace of vanishingly small energies compared to $\norm{H}$.